I Want You to Need Me

 "I Want You to Need Me" is a song recorded by Canadian singer Celine Dion for her 1999 greatest hits album, All the Way...
 A Decade of Song.
 It was written by Diane Warren and produced by Matt Serletic.
-"I Want You to Need Me" was released as the second single in North America and Japan in April 2000, and third single in selected European countries in July 2000.
+"I Want You to Need Me" was released as the second single in North America and Japan in April 2000, and as the third single in selected European countries in July 2000.
 Several club remixes were created by Thunderpuss.
 The song received positive reviews from music critics and topped the Canadian Singles Chart.
 The music video was directed by Liz Friedlander.

 Background and release

-On 5 April 2000, "I Want You to Need Me" was released as the second single from All the Way...
+On 5 April 2000, "I Want You to Need Me" was issued as the second single from All the Way...
 A Decade of Song in Japan.
-On 19 July 2000, another "I Want You to Need Me" single was issued there, this time with remixes by Thunderpuss.
-In the United States, the song impacted AC/Hot AC radio on 17 April 2000 and CHR/Pop radio on 25 April 2000.
+On 19 July 2000, another Japanese single was released, this time including remixes by Thunderpuss.
+In the United States, the song was sent to AC/Hot AC radio on 17 April 2000 and to CHR/Pop radio on 25 April 2000.
 The physical single was released in the US as a double A-side with "That's the Way It Is" on 1 August 2000.
-"I Want You to Need Me" was also sent to radio in several European countries in June 2000, and was physically released there in July 2000.
+"I Want You to Need Me" was also sent to radio in several European countries in June 2000, followed by a physical release there in July 2000.

 Critical reception

-Chuck Taylor reviewed "I Want You to Need Me" and wrote that linking Dion and Diane Warren has always been about "as fine a fit as a trusty pair of Thom McAn's."
-Between Warren's "heart-drenched" words and dramatic melody writing and Dion's "potent vocals straight from soulside, divadom has never sounded so mighty."
-According to him, for fans of Dion's "high-caliber" power ballads, this is truly among the best ever and a highlight on All the Way...
+Chuck Taylor reviewed "I Want You to Need Me" and wrote that pairing Dion with Diane Warren had always been "as fine a fit as a trusty pair of Thom McAn's."
+He described Warren's "heart-drenched" lyrics and dramatic melody writing, and Dion's "potent vocals straight from soulside," adding that "divadom has never sounded so mighty."
+According to him, for fans of Dion's "high-caliber" power ballads, the song ranks among her strongest and stands out on All the Way...
 A Decade of Song.
-Taylor stated that Warren's trusty melody is wholly natural and free-flowing, while production from the usually rock-oriented Matt Serletic is "sheer perfection.
-It all peaks from the glorious midsection through to the end, where Dion delivers exactly what we've come to expect: a crescendo as "spine-tingling" as those first few times we heard 'My Heart Will Go On.'"
-Michael Paoletta from Billboard wrote about this song "a consummate love song ripe for a second single".
-Stephen Thomas Erlewine of AllMusic said that "this song isn't bad it just isn't that particularly memorable, especially compared to the hits."
-Jose F. Promis reviewed the US CD maxi single and gave it 3 out 5 stars.
-He called the mixes "impassioned, high-NRG Thunderpuss remixes (...) which became something of an underground club hit.
-That song, in its original form, is a big bombastic ballad (and isn't on this disc), and is precisely the type of grand ballad that lends itself effortlessly to dancefloor transformation.
-However, the dance mixes can be a bit loud and a bit strident for those not into this sort of thing."
+Taylor noted that Warren's melody feels natural and fluid, while production from the usually rock-oriented Matt Serletic is "sheer perfection."
+He wrote that the track builds from its midsection to an ending where Dion delivers "a crescendo as 'spine-tingling' as those first few times we heard 'My Heart Will Go On.'"

+Michael Paoletta of Billboard called the song "a consummate love song ripe for a second single".
+Stephen Thomas Erlewine of AllMusic wrote that "this song isn't bad, it just isn't that particularly memorable, especially compared to the hits."
+Jose F. Promis reviewed the US CD maxi single and gave it three out of five stars.
+He described the mixes as "impassioned, high-NRG Thunderpuss remixes (...) which became something of an underground club hit."
+He added that the original version is "a big bombastic ballad" well suited to dance reinterpretation, although the remixes "can be a bit loud and a bit strident for those not into this sort of thing."